 Stretch for the strongest mathematicians.
 The school’s direction is strong, but high prior attainers do best where assessment is used sharply to plan consistently challenging work.
 It is worth asking how extension is structured for pupils already working above age-related expectations.

-Shebbear Community School combines the benefits of a small rural primary with outcomes that place it well above England average.
-The 2024 Key Stage 2 profile shows strong attainment at both expected and higher standards, and the wider curriculum emphasis helps pupils build confidence beyond the immediate local setting.
+Shebbear Community School combines the benefits of a small rural primary with outcomes that are secure at the expected standard in the latest data.
+The 2025 Key Stage 2 profile is less exceptional at the higher standard, and the wider curriculum emphasis helps pupils build confidence beyond the immediate local setting.

 It suits families who value a close, community-rooted school, want strong academic foundations, and are comfortable with small cohorts.
 It may be less suitable for families who need extensive wraparound care, or children who strongly prefer the social breadth that comes with a larger primary.

 Yes.
-Academic outcomes for 2024 are well above England averages, including 85% meeting the expected standard in reading, writing and mathematics, and 42.67% achieving the higher standard across those subjects.
+Academic outcomes for 2025 are secure at the expected standard, including 70% meeting the expected standard in reading, writing and mathematics.
+The higher-standard figure is 0% in the current dataset, so families should ask how the school stretches the most confident learners.
 The most recent Ofsted inspection (May 2022) confirmed the school continues to be rated Good and recorded effective safeguarding.

 The published day runs from 09:00 to 15:30.
 Wraparound care details are not consistently published in accessible sources, so families who need breakfast or after-school provision should confirm current arrangements directly.